Konamiman/Sjasm/README.txt

 In Compass compatibility mode the special constants "" and '' are recognized as being equal to zero.

 Expressions
 ===========
-Expressions are evaluated in 32 bits in this version of SjASM. '$' Represents the current program counter.
+Expressions are evaluated in 32 bits in this version of Sjasm. '$' Represents the current program counter.
 It is possible to use parenthesis '(' and ')' to override the precedence of the operators.
 The following operators may be used in expressions:

 !     !x       logical not
 ~     ~x       complement